 - Kolasa v Ealing Hospital EWHC 289: claim by visitor to hospital who fell/climbed over low wall outside A & E and suffered very serious injury

-- JL v Archbishop Bowen – Manchester CC May 2015 (Judge Platts): claim alleging sex abuse over 15 year period: Issues of consent, vicarious liability and limitation in particular.
+- JL v Archbishop Bowen – EWCA Civ 82: claim alleging sex abuse over 15 year period: Issues of consent, vicarious liability and limitation in particular.

-- Buckett v Staffordshire County Council (QBD – November 2014).
+- Buckett v Staffordshire County Council (QBD – Lawtel 2015).
 16 year old trespasser fell through skylight of school buildings and suffered serious head injuries.